How to Conduct an Employee Induction

 Clarify who’s who.
-Use pictures, org charts anything that helps.
+Use pictures, charts, anything that helps.
 Build on the introductions you did on day 1.
-They will have been bombarded with names, so a revisit doesn’t do any harm.
+They will have been bombarded with names, so a revisit does not do any harm.
 Explain how the organisation works, its aims and plans.

 Start focusing on the job role, explain the new employee’s role fully, how it fits in with their team and the organisation as a whole, the expected performance, how it will be assessed, possible opportunities for development and training, and routes for promotion in the future (if any).

-Discuss relevant T & Cs and answer any questions and start going through some basic rules e.g. work practices, what to do when sick, what is acceptable and unacceptable behaviour, how problems with absence, performance, discipline and grievance are handled, dress code etc.
+Discuss relevant T & Cs, answer any questions and start going through some basic rules, e.g. work practices, what to do when sick, what is acceptable and unacceptable behaviour, how problems with absence, performance, discipline and grievance are handled, dress code etc.